digbmc/coll-news-site/_portfolio/CigaretteRelativeFrequency.md

 caption:
   title: Mentions of Cigarette and Smoking
-  subtitle: Relative Frequency in a Bar Graph
+  subtitle: Relative frequency in a bar graph
   thumbnail: assets/img/portfolio/image.png
-  alt: Individual Project
+  alt: picture of bar graph visualizing frequency of "cigarette" and "smoking"
 ---

  <div id="vis"></div>